-Fun, raw and multi-talented - Zucchero shows off a fusion style decades ahead of his time in a country that often fails to welcome in black music culture
+Fun, raw and multi-talented; Zucchero shows off a fusion style decades ahead of his time in a country that often fails to welcome in black music culture

 “...[he] has influences from across the spectrum of traditionally ‘black music’ genres with the rugged and cheeky charm of a rocker who might swig Campari from the bottle instead of Jack Daniels.”

 This openness to other cultures led Zucchero to the creation of what could be described as the ultimate ‘hard blues’ album.
 The magnificently named Oro, Incenso & Birra (Gold, Frankincense and Beer in English) has influences from across the spectrum of traditionally ‘black music’ genres with the rugged and cheeky charm of a rocker who might swig Campari from the bottle instead of Jack Daniel's.
 One such genre that is skilfully mixed in is gospel music.
 For an album that often lyrically satirises the notion of God, it tricks its listeners into thinking that it might have some deeply religious undertones to it due to Zucchero’s playfulness with the gospel genre, particularly at the start of the album.
 The opening track Overdose (D’Amore) lulls its audience into a false sense of security as a soulful gospel choir begin repetitively singing in harmony “I need your love, your love in me.”
-This kind of lyric is something that can be heard in gospel churches across US states such as Mississippi, Georgia and Louisiana as many evangelical Christians pray for the love of God/Jesus.
+This kind of lyric is something that can be heard in gospel churches across US states such as Mississippi, Georgia and Louisiana as many evangelical Christians pray for the love of God or Jesus.

 When the Italian comes in with a James Brown-esque war cry of “I’ve got it” before the entrance of the rocky guitar sound and far from peaceful percussion, one can already begin to get a good measure of Zucchero’s mischievousness.
-The use of the angelic choir before Zucchero drenches the track with his unholy water is reminiscent of my favourite Rolling Stones song You Can’t Always Get What You Want wish begins in a similar fashion before rocking the fuck out.
+The use of the angelic choir before Zucchero drenches the track with his unholy water is reminiscent of my favourite Rolling Stones song You Can’t Always Get What You Want which begins in a similar fashion before rocking the hell out.
 Whilst the James Brown comparison is perhaps most apt on my favourite track Diavolo in Me in which Zucchero fuses together funky gospel rock with real showmanship, Zucchero’s music ends up sounding like another musical icon who conquered the funk genre in the second track.
 The Prince influence is so apparent on Nice (Nietzsche) Che Dice as he plays with language much like the legend of the Minneapolis sound scene did in his pomp.

-The rather lengthy titled Il Mare (Impetuoso Al Tramonto Sali’ Sulla Luna E Dietro Una Tendina Di Stelle...) massively differs from the funkier tracks at the start as it ultimately serves as an impassioned rock number, however, the inclusion of superb saxophone solos demonstrate Zucchero’s willingness to be influenced by other genres such as jazz before shocking everyone and including an African tribal-style beat and chanting towards the end of the song.
+The rather lengthy titled Il Mare (Impetuoso Al Tramonto Sali’ Sulla Luna E Dietro Una Tendina Di Stelle...) massively differs from the funkier tracks at the start as it ultimately serves as an impassioned rock number, however, the inclusion of superb saxophone solos demonstrate Zucchero’s willingness to be influenced by other genres such as jazz before shocking everyone with his inclusion of an African tribal-style beat and chanting towards the end of the song.
 Perhaps the most beautiful track is Madre Dolcissima.
 The slower-paced song kicks off with a news report about the Soviet-Afghan war, before Zucchero shows off a raspy voice that Tom Jones would be proud of.
-Another track with a more melancholic introduction is Iruben Me; the song develops into the hardest of blues tracks, featuring beautiful yet guitar riffs as Zucchero pours his heart and soul out in a B.B.
+Another track with a more melancholic introduction is Iruben Me; the song develops into the hardest of blues tracks, featuring beautiful guitar riffs as Zucchero pours his heart and soul out in a B.B.
 King-like style.
 This emotional number is a far cry from the more frivolous and entertaining funky tracks that appear in the record.

 The rest of the album continues to have diverse influences that Zucchero succeeds to appear authentic performing in.
 Diamante for example is an R&B ballad, way ahead of its time.
 It has echoes of Toni Braxton’s Unbreak My Heart with almost a downbeat island vibe.
 The final track demonstrates Zucchero’s immense guitar skills.
-It is a mostly instrumental song with only one short lyric, even pithier than Leonard Cohen’s lyrics in String Reprise/Treaty that he leaves his audience with at the end of his You Want It Darker album.
-The guitar playing is reminiscent of Jimi Hendrix which is no mean feat.
+It is a mostly instrumental song with only one short lyric, even pithier than Leonard Cohen’s lyrics in String Reprise/Treaty that he leaves his audience with at the end of his You Want It Darker album, whilst the guitar playing is reminiscent of Jimi Hendrix which is no mean feat.
 The album also features a fun collaboration with another king of the guitar game on the catchy A Wonderful World, as he is joined by Eric Clapton.